 Career and Salary Information

-According to the U.S. Bureau of Labor Statistics, the number of compliance officer jobs is expected to increase 3% from 2014-2024, which is slower than the national average.
-The average annual salary for people working as compliance officers was $69,180 in 2015.
+According to the U.S. Bureau of Labor Statistics, the number of compliance officer jobs is expected to increase 6% from 2018-2028, which is as fast as the national average.
+The average annual salary for people working as compliance officers was $72,520 in 2018.